Dedzed101/CodePath-iOS-University---Flix/README.md

 <img src=https://recordit.co/BzZDgtkNv7 width=250><br>

 ### Notes
-Nopt too many for the basic functionality, there are some slight discrepencies with buttons and layout between versions of Xcode but nothing insurmountable.
+Not too many problems for the basic functionality, there are some slight discrepencies with buttons and layout between versions of Xcode but nothing insurmountable.